A Select Statement View of Toronto

 Startup of you

-• There’s advice for portfolio management and career management
+• There’s a lot of advice for investment portfolio management, career development, and personal finance

-• There isn’t much personal finance advice that acknowledges that most people’s largest asset is human capital
+• There isn’t much personal finance advice that acknowledges that most people’s largest asset is the present value of expected future earnings